shirsbrunner/shirsbrunner.github.io/src/index.md

 ---

 ## Nice to have you here
-Welcome to a log of "experiments" in the field of typography, tech, and patterns.
+Welcome to a log of "experiments" in the field of typography, tech, patterns and so on.

 Cheers, Simon